runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 Let's examine the phases of formally verifying a program:

-1. Specify Language Semantics - must be done *once* for each programming language that consider, e.g., C, Javascript...;
+1. Specify Language Semantics - must be done *once* for each programming language that consider (e.g., C, Javascript...) and can be used for all programs in that language;
-3. Apply Language Semantics - use language semantics to *automatically* compile program into its mathematical meaning;
 2. Formalize Program Requirements - convert natural language requirements document into an equivalent mathematical description;
-4. Prove Correspondence - use a theorem prover to prove the desired equivalence between the *formalized requirements* and *formalized system specification*.
+3. Prove Correspondence - use a theorem prover to prove the desired equivalence between the *formalized requirements* and *formalized system specification*.

 We are going to illustrate this process concretely, using our tool, the [K Framework](https://github.com/kframework/k).
 The K Framework (which we abbreviate as K) can be used to specify language semantics as well as verify programs written in a specified language.